IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Related Work

 \section{Related Work}

 \paragraph{Reverse-Engineering of programs.} Decompilation is the task of translating a low-level program into a human-readable high-level language.
-Phoenix \citep{brumley2013native} and Hex-Rays \citep{Hexray} are conventional decompilers.
-These decompilers are relying on pattern matching and hand-crafted rules, and often fail to decompile non-trivial codes with conditional structures. \citet{fu2019coda,katz2019towards} proposed a deep-learning-based approach to decompile the low-level codes in an end-to-end fashion.
+Phoenix \cite{brumley2013native} and Hex-Rays \cite{Hexray} are conventional decompilers.
+These decompilers are relying on pattern matching and hand-crafted rules, and often fail to decompile non-trivial codes with conditional structures.
+Fu et al. \cite{fu2019coda} proposed a deep-learning-based approach to decompile the low-level codes in an end-to-end fashion.
 In the decompilation task, the main assumption is to have access to a low-level code of the program.
 However, in our approach, our goal is to represent a black-box function in a high-level program language only by relying on input-output interactions.

-\paragraph{Reverse-Engineering of neural networks.} Reverse-engineering neural network recently has gained popularity. \citet{oh2019towards} proposed a meta-model to predict the attributes of the black-box neural network models, such as architecture and optimization process. \citet{orekondy2019knockoff} investigate how to steal the functionality of the black-box model only based on image query interactions.
+\paragraph{Reverse-Engineering of neural networks.} Reverse-engineering neural network recently has gained popularity.
+Oh et al. \cite{oh2019towards} proposed a meta-model to predict the attributes of the black-box neural network models, such as architecture and optimization process.
+Orekondy et al. \cite{orekondy2019knockoff} investigate how to steal the functionality of the black-box model only based on image query interactions.
 While these works try to duplicate the functionality of a black-box function, in this work our goal is to represent the functionality of the black-box function in a human-readable program language.

-\paragraph{Reverse-Engineering for interpretability.} In another line of work, \citet{verma2018programmatically, bastani2018verifiable} proposed different approaches to have interpretable and verifiable reinforcement learning. \citet{verma2018programmatically} designed a reinforcement learning framework to represent the policy network using human-readable domain-specific language, and \citet{bastani2018verifiable} represent policy network by a training decision tree.
+\paragraph{Reverse-Engineering for interpretability.} In another line of work, Verma et al. \cite{verma2018programmatically} and Bastani et al. \cite{bastani2018verifiable} proposed different approaches to have interpretable and verifiable reinforcement learning.
+Verma et al. \cite{verma2018programmatically} designed a reinforcement learning framework to represent the policy network using human-readable domain-specific language, and Bastani et al. \cite{bastani2018verifiable} represent policy network by a training decision tree.
 Both of these works are designed for a small set of RL problems with a simple program structure.
 However, in our work, we consider reverse-engineer a wide range of programs with complex structures.